chrismaltby/gb-studio-site/content/docs/scenes.md

 - ``T:`` represents the number of triggers that the scene isusing.

 ### Actor Limits
 Each scene can have a maximum of 30 actors.
-Ideally, there should never be more than 10 actors within a ``160px x 144px`` boundary.
+Ideally, there should never be more than 10 actors within a 20 x 18 tile boundary, equivalent to ``160px x 144px``.
 Clustering more than 10 actors together in a scene will cause some actors to become invisible in-game.
 GB Studio will warn you if it thinks this will be the case for a scene:

 <img src ="https://user-images.githubusercontent.com/16776042/94731004-03c44100-035c-11eb-917f-c0589052e604.png" style="width:300px"/>

-You can address this message by moving or deleting actors so no more than 10 will be seen in a ``160px x 144px`` boundary.
+You can address this message by moving or deleting actors so no more than 10 will be seen in a 20 x 18 tile boundary.
 You can use the [Eraser Tool](/docs/keyboard-shortcuts/#Game-World) to delete actors.
 Actors will still become invisible if more than 10 actors move into the screenspace after the scene starts.

 ### Frame Limits
 Each scene can have a maximum of 25 unique sprite frames.
 Read more about frame limits on the [Actors](/docs/actors/#Frame-Limits) page.